Frequently Asked Questions About Uniting for Ukraine

-Supporters must provide evidence that they have sufficient income when they file Form I-134, or financial resources and immediate access to such resources and funds, to support the beneficiary listed on Form I-134 for the duration of the beneficiary’s anticipated period of parole.
+When they file Form I-134A, supporters must provide evidence that they have sufficient income or immediate access to sufficient financial resources to support the beneficiary listed on Form I-134A for the duration of the beneficiary’s anticipated period of parole.

 Supporters may provide evidence including, but not limited to:

-- Letter of employment; and
+- A letter of employment; and

-- Copy of U.S. federal tax returns.
+- Copies of U.S. federal tax returns.

 Multiple supporters may join together to support a beneficiary.
-In this case, a supporter should file a Form I-134 and include with the filing:
+In this case, a supporter should file Form I-134A and include the following documents:

-- Supplementary evidence demonstrating the identity of, and the resources to be provided by, the additional supporters who will provide support to the beneficiary, and
+- Supplementary evidence demonstrating the identity of, and the resources to be provided by, the additional supporters who will provide support to the beneficiary; and

-The Form I-134 requires a named individual to sign the form; organizations may not serve as the named supporter on a Form I-134.
-However, if an organization or other entity is providing financial or other services to the beneficiary for the purpose of facilitating support, this information should be provided as part of the evidence submitted with the Form I-134 and USCIS will consider it when determining the supporter’s ability to support the named beneficiary.
+The Form I-134A requires a named individual to sign the form; organizations may not serve as the named supporter on a Form I-134A.
+However, if an organization or other entity is providing financial or other services to the beneficiary for the purpose of facilitating support, a supporter should provide this information as part of the evidence submitted with their Form I-134A, and we will consider it when determining the supporter’s ability to support the named beneficiary.

-Every supporter’s circumstances will be different.
-USCIS will review information provided by the supporter on Form I-134 about all assets and financial resources to demonstrate the supporter’s ability to support the beneficiary.
+Every supporter’s circumstances are different.
+We review information provided by the supporter on Form I-134A about all assets and financial resources to demonstrate their ability to support the beneficiary.

 - How much money should a supporter have to ensure they are able to financially support a beneficiary?

-Every potential supporters’ circumstances will be different.
-USCIS will review financial information provided by the supporter on Form I-134 about all assets and resources.
-USCIS uses the Federal poverty guidelines as outlined by the Department of Health and Human Services as a general guide in determining the supporter’s ability to support the beneficiary for the duration of the beneficiary’s anticipated period of parole.
-When using the Federal poverty guidelines, USCIS will consider a supporter’s household size to include any beneficiaries on the supporter’s Form I-134, even if they do not intend to live with the supporter.
+Every potential supporter’s circumstances are different.
+We review financial information provided by the supporter on Form I-134A about all assets and resources.
+We use the Federal Poverty Guidelines, as outlined by the Department of Health and Human Services, as a general guide in determining the supporter’s ability to support the beneficiary for the duration of the beneficiary’s anticipated period of parole.
+When we use the Federal poverty guidelines, we consider a supporter’s household size to include the beneficiary listed on the supporter’s Form I-134A, even if they do not intend to live with the supporter.